How to grow fuchsias

 Standard fuchsias will need to be moved to a frost-free position during the winter months to protect their vulnerable stem from frost damage.
 You should do this regardless of how hardy the variety is.

 Have you been inspired to grow fuchsias?
 Let us know how you get on over on our Facebook page.
-And for even more help and information on fuchsia growing and care, visit our fuchsias hub page for links to other online resources.
+And for even more help and information on fuchsia growing and care, visit our hub page for links to other online resources.

 Quick guide: